Bedding (animals): Maintenance of Bedding

 Bedding maintenance is an important part of both human and animal health, cleanliness, and animal wellbeing.
 Storage of bedding is important to insure that the bedding does not ruin.
 The best place to store it is in an environment that is dry and above ground level.
 Frequent bedding change is important to decrease the amount of bacteria.
 The most bacterial contaminated area is the front of the stall.
 This area should receive the most attention when cleaning and changing the bedding.
 Bedding should not be throughout the stall, it should be clear of the feeding and watering trough.
 It is recommended that the bedding is more frequently changed when there are a great number of animals, since the bedding will become contaminated faster.

-It is important to note that weather, frequent bedding maintenance, barn design, ventilation, and stall management influence bacteria levels.
+Weather, frequent bedding maintenance, barn design, ventilation, and stall management influence bacteria levels.
 When one or several of these things change or are not met the susceptibility of potentially lethal illnesses significantly increases.